developinho/floramap-two/README.md

     `node server`

+4. Run the server database (mongodb)

-3. Open an web broweser and the url:
+5. Open an web broweser and the url:

     [http://localhost:3000/](http://localhost:3000/)